remipassmoilesel/spring-k8s-demo/README.md

      File | Settings | Build, Execution, Deployment | Build Tools | Gradle | Runner
      => Delegate IDE build/run actions to gradle.

-## TODO

-- Application auto-scaling setup
+## What can I improve ?

+As said on top, this is a night project, I've done it after work in few days, so a lot of things can be improved.

+- Make a chart per application, in order to deploy them separately,
-- Sonarqube analysis and CI/CD example
+- Add a CI/CD example, with a Sonarqube analysis
-- Kubernetes statefulset for databases
+- Use Kubernetes statefulset for databases
+- Setup application auto-scaling
+- More unit tests, and more integration tests
+- A better development environment, maybe with Minikube